 Gaming taxes and premiums.
-Gaming taxes and premiums decreased by 79.3% from HK\$8.90 billion in the six months ended 30 June 2019 to HK\$1.84 billion in the six months ended 30 June 2020.
-The decrease was commensurate with the 81.8% decrease in casino revenues.
+Gaming taxes and premiums increased by 52.5% from HK\$1.84 billion in the six months ended 30 June 2020 to HK\$2.81 billion in the six months ended 30 June 2021.
+The increase was driven by the increase in casino revenues.
 WRM is subject to a 35% gaming tax on gross gaming win.
 In addition, WRM is also required to pay 4% of its gross gaming win as contributions for public development and social facilities.

 Staff costs.
-Staff costs decreased by 10.1% from HK\$2.64 billion in the six months ended 30 June 2019 to HK\$2.38 billion in the six months ended 30 June 2020.
+Staff costs decreased by 7.0% from HK\$2.38 billion in the six months ended 30 June 2020 to HK\$2.21 billion in the six months ended 30 June 2021.
 The decrease was mainly due to the implementation of cost saving initiatives undertaken as a result of the COVID-19 Pandemic, including the consumption by employees of paid time off and unpaid voluntary time off.

 Other operating expenses.
-Other operating expenses decreased by 50.8% from HK\$2.54 billion in the six months ended 30 June 2019 to HK\$1.25 billion in the six months ended 30 June 2020.
-The decrease was primarily due to the COVID-19 Pandemic and the implementation of certain cost containment initiatives by management, with decreases in operating supplies and equipment costs, advertising and promotion expenditures, contracted service expenditures, and other expenses, as well as decreases in business volume related expenses such as license fees and cost of sales, partially offset by the increase in provision for credit losses.
-The provision for credit losses increased from HK\$22.2 million for the six months ended 30 June 2019 to HK\$179.0 million for the same period of 2020.
-The increase was primarily due to the impact of historical collection patterns and expectations of current and future collection trends in the light of the COVID-19 Pandemic, as well as the specific review of customer accounts, on our estimated allowance for the respective periods.
+Other operating expenses remained relatively flat from HK\$1.25 billion in the six months ended 30 June 2020 to HK\$1.24 billion in the six months ended 30 June 2021.
+Increases in advertising and promotions expenditures, license fees, cost of sales and operating supplies and equipment costs, were offset by decreases in contracted services expenditures, repairs and maintenance costs and provision for credit losses.
+The provision for credit losses decreased from HK\$179.0 million for the six months ended 30 June 2020 to HK\$33.7 million for the same period of 2021, primarily due to the impact of historical collection patterns and expectations of current and future collection trends, as well as the specific review of customer accounts, on our estimated credit loss for the respective periods.

 Depreciation.
-Depreciation increased by 1.6% from HK\$1.45 billion in the six months ended 30 June 2019 to HK\$1.47 billion in the six months ended 30 June 2020.
-The increase was primarily due to the depreciation arising from the first phase of Lakeside Casino expansion and Encore tower room refresh project completed in the last quarter of 2019.
+Depreciation decreased by 4.9% from HK\$1.47 billion in the six months ended 30 June 2020 to HK\$1.40 billion in the six months ended 30 June 2021.
+The decrease was driven by termination of certain lease contracts during 2020 and certain assets at both Wynn Palace and Wynn Macau being fully depreciated.

 Property charges and other.
-Property charges and other increased from HK\$10.1 million in the six months ended 30 June 2019 to HK\$194.4 million in the six months ended 30 June 2020.
-Amounts in each period primarily represent the gain/loss on the sale of equipment and other assets as well as costs related to assets retired or abandoned as a result of renovating certain assets of the Group in response to customer preferences and changes in market demand.
+Property charges and other decreased from HK\$194.4 million in the six months ended 30 June 2020 to HK\$37.8 million in the six months ended 30 June 2021.
+Amounts in each period primarily represent the gain/loss on the sale of equipment as well as costs related to assets retired or abandoned as a result of renovating certain assets of the Group in response to customer preferences and changes in market demand.

-As a result of the foregoing, total operating costs and expenses decreased by 54.1% from HK\$15.54 billion in the six months ended 30 June 2019 to HK\$7.14 billion in the six months ended 30 June 2020.
+As a result of the foregoing, total operating costs and expenses increased by 7.9% from HK\$7.14 billion in the six months ended 30 June 2020 to HK\$7.70 billion in the six months ended 30 June 2021.